Jane Eyre by Charlotte Bronte - Book review, Summary, Characters, Analysis & Quotations

 Chapter 7: Jane Eyre accidentally broke the slate, was punished for standing on a stool, and was humiliated in public.
 It was Helen's smile that gave Jane Eyre her strength.

-Chapter 9: In an orphanage, a contagious typhus fever took the lives of many orphans, and Helen died in this typhoid fever, which hit Jane Eyre very hard.
+Chapter 9: In an orphanage, a contagious typhus fever took the lives of many orphans, and Helen died from this typhoid fever, which hit Jane Eyre very hard.

 Chapter 10: Typhus leads to massive improvement in orphanages.
 Jane was educated in the new environment for six years and taught at the school for two years.
 With the departure of Miss Templer, Jane, tired of living in the orphanage, advertises for a career as a tutor.